 Alternate Names: F3249 Frit, F3249 (Ferro)

 No potter or manufacturer should be without this frit. (in spite of how expensive it is).
-Frit 3249 is valuable because it introduces a form of MgO that will melt much lower than MgO-sourcing raw materials like dolomite or tac (trading some of the high-expansion fluxes in a glaze for MgO is the most effective way to reduce glaze thermal expansion, doing so with this as the source of MgO works much better than using talc or dolomite.
+Frit 3249 is valuable because it introduces a form of MgO (the lowest expansion flux) that will melt much at much lower temperatures than MgO-sourcing raw materials like dolomite or tac (trading some of the high-expansion fluxes in a glaze for MgO is the most effective way to reduce glaze thermal expansion).
 Also, high MgO is the mechanism of some of the best matte glazes and a frit like this is the best way to source it.

 There is some question about how well Ferro maintains the chemistry of this product (and thus whether it is suitable for ceramics).
 Some users have found variation in the surface quality of their glazes using this.
 That being said, we have found this one to be less soluble that the equivalent Fusion frit (F-69).
 And far less expensive.